Felisha Legette-Jack's 1st season at Syracuse ends in 88-82 loss to Columbia

 Woolley managed to get downhill, racing past Sienna Durr.
 As the help-side defender shifted over to stop Woolley’s progression, she dumped the ball off to Dariauna Lewis who laid the ball in, earning a three-point play opportunity in the process.
 Lewis made the free-throw to put Syracuse up by two with 6:08 remaining before halftime.
 A minute later, an almost identical move involving Teisha Hyman played out.
 Entering the paint from the right side of the floor, Hyman passed to a wide open Lewis for an uncontested layup.

 Nearing halftime, Columbia switched from a man-to-man defense into a 3-2 zone.
-With two guards and a forward spanning the perimeter, it attempted to trap Syracuse near the corners, forcing the Orange away from playing through Lewis and inside scoring.
+With two guards and a forward spanning the perimeter, it attempted to trap Syracuse near the corners, forcing the Orange to shoot long, contested 3-pointers.
+It also kept SU away from playing through Lewis, who recorded her 13th double-double of the season.
+In the final quarter of play, Lewis notched her 293rd rebound this year, eclipsing head coach Felisha Legette-Jack’s single-season record during her playing days.

 The Lions retook the lead with just over two minutes to go in the second quarter.
 Then, off of an offensive rebound, Rice found a cutting Woolley who converted a lay-in through contact.
 Her basket returned a one possession lead to Syracuse.
 On the Orange’s next trip down, a scramble saw Woolley end up with the ball, isolated in the right corner.
 With time on the shot clock ticking down, she pump-faked to lose her defender before canning the 3-pointer.
 Her third consecutive bucket came after she jumped the passing lanes, stealing the ball in the backcourt before going coast-to-coast on a run-out score.